-- July 14, 2022 Due to cost concerns and current market conditions the Company postponed plans to carry out more drilling at its promising but remote Golden Lion property, in follow-up to high grade holes drilled in 2021. - August 4, 2022 The Company released an updated exploration model for the easily-accessible, high discovery potential, lower exploration cost Holy Cross Au-Ag property, and announced plans for a first-ever drill program on the property, to get underway in October. - September 6, 2022 C.J.
-"Charlie" Greig re-joined the Board of Directors and was appointed Chief Exploration Officer.
-Concurrently, Bernice Greig, LLB, stepped down as a Director.

-- October 1, 2022 Geological staff mobilized to the Holy Cross property.
-Drilling got underway on October 11 and wrapped up on October 31, 2022, for a total of 1,556 metres drilled in 4 holes.
-Assays are pending at the time of writing. - October 27, 2022 The Spanish Lake claims were allowed to lapse, as being non-material to the Company's future prospects.
+- July 14, 2022 Golden Lion Drill Plans Postponed: Due to cost concerns and current market conditions the Company postponed plans to carry out more drilling at its promising but remote Golden Lion property, in follow-up to high grade holes drilled in 2021. - August 4, 2022 Exploration Model, Holy Cross: The Company released an updated exploration model for the easily-accessible, high discovery potential, lower exploration cost Holy Cross Au-Ag property, and announced plans for a first-ever drill program on the property, to get underway in October. - September 6, 2022 Charlie Greig Appointed Chief Exploration Officer: Company co-founder and PDAC Bill Dennis Exploration Award winner (2022) C.J.
+"Charlie" Greig re-joins the Board of Directors and is appointed Chief Exploration Officer. - October 31, 2022 Holy Cross Drill Program: Drilling wraps up for a total of 1,556 metres drilled in 4 holes. - February 13, 2023 Rockland East Drill Permit A Plan of Operations is approved, and a drill permit received, for the Rockland East part of the Rockland property.
+The permit approves 33 drill sites and up to 165 drill holes covering the >800 metre long Rockland East gold zone and nearby targets which, along with a >900X1500 metre area of overlying exposed and altered rocks, is believed to represent the upper levels of a high-grade epithermal vein system preserved as a result of down-dropping on range-front faults. - February 16, 2023 Holy Cross Drill Program Results Holy Cross drill program returns narrow intercepts of silver and copper, and locally elevated gold with key targets remaining to be tested.